How does this medication work? What will it do for me?

 Allergic reactions: Rarely, this vaccine may cause severe allergic reactions.
 For this reason, doctors often ask you to stay in the office for about 30 minutes after having the vaccine so that you can get medical care if you have an allergic reaction.
 If you notice the signs of a severe allergic reaction (hives; trouble breathing or swallowing; or swelling of the lips, face, throat, or tongue), get medical attention immediately.

-Bleeding disorders and anticlotting medications: People with bleeding disorders and people taking anticlotting medications may be at an increased risk for bleeding.
+Bleeding disorders and anticlotting medications: People with bleeding disorders and people taking medications that affect blood clotting may be at an increased risk for bleeding.
 Talk to your doctor if this is a concern for you.

 Guillain-Barre syndrome: If you developed Guillain-Barre syndrome (a nervous system disorder) within 6 weeks of an immunization with a previous dose of vaccine containing tetanus toxoid, you should discuss the risks and benefits of this vaccine with your doctor.